AidanWhit/CSE3902Mario/README.md

 ## Known Bugs

-* Sometimes when holding crouch during a jump and then landing, mario will move up and down really quickly
 * Mario can clip out of bounds if he kicks the shell near a wall.
 The collision with the shell will cause mario to be push out of bounds.
-* Collision with the bottom of blocks after bouncing on an enemy can produce weird results sometimes
 * xml file from the XMLgenerator might generates a file start with:
   ```xml
    line1: <?xml version="1.0" encoding="utf-8" ?>